torralba-lab/im2recipe-Pytorch/README.md

 The links to download them are available [here](http://im2recipe.csail.mit.edu/dataset/download).
 Original Recipe1M LMDBs and pickle files can be found in train.tar, val.tar and test.tar.

 It is worth mentioning that the code is expecting images to be located in a four-level folder structure, e.g. image named `0fa8309c13.jpg` can be found in `./data/images/0/f/a/8/0fa8309c13.jpg`.
 Each one of the Tar files contains the first folder level, 16 in total.
 If you do not have enough space after downloading the Tar files, you can try to mount them locally and access them.
 We did use [ratarmount](https://github.com/mxmlnkn/ratarmount) in our latest test experiments.
-In order to properly access the images we temporarily changed our code.
+In order to properly access the images with ratarmount, we temporarily changed our code.
 We basically tried up to three times to load an image within our `default_loader`.

 ## Prepare training data